mount blue sky

 DIFFICULTY: easy-moderate

-HIKE PERMIT: no, but timed entry reservations are currently required
+HIKE PERMIT: no, but timed entry reservations are currently required, see below

 LOCATION: Mount Blue Sky Wilderness Area, Arapaho & Roosevelt National Forest, Colorado